smyleeface/shiny-palm-tree/README.md

 # shiny-palm-tree
-Basic Web site to demonstrate CI with Jenkins
+Basic Web site to use for testing, demonstrate CI with Jenkins, and other random stuff.